takumivvvqqq/freemarket_sample_61b/README.md

 - belongs_to :user
 - belongs_to :brand
 - belongs_to :size
-- has_many :comments
+- has_many :comments, dependent: :destroy
-- has_many :images
+- has_many :images, dependent: :destroy
-- has_many :likes
+- has_many :likes, dependent: :destroy
 - has_many :item_categorys
 - has_many :categorys, through: :item_categorys